 - A. Employees who choose not to become union members must pay to the Union, no later than the 30th day following the beginning of employment, an agency shop fee equal to the amount required to be a member in good standing of the Union. - B. An employee who does not join the Union based on bona fide religious tenets, or teachings of a church or religious body of which he or she is a member, will make payments to the Union that are equal to its membership dues, less monthly union insurance premiums, if any.
 These payments will be used for purposes within the program of the Union that are in harmony with the employee's conscience.
-Such employees will not be members of the Union, but are entitled to all of the representational rights of union members.

-- C. The Union will establish a procedure that any employee who makes a request may pay a representation fee equal to a pro rata share of the full membership fee that is related to expenditures for collective bargaining, contract administration and the pursuit of matters affecting wages, hours and other conditions of employment, rather than the full membership fee. - D. If an employee fails to meet the union security provisions outlined above, the Union may notify the Employer.
+Such employees will not be members of the Union, but are entitled to all of the representational rights of union members. - C. The Union will establish a procedure that any employee who makes a request may pay a representation fee equal to a pro rata share of the full membership fee that is related to expenditures for collective bargaining, contract administration and the pursuit of matters affecting wages, hours and other conditions of employment, rather than the full membership fee.

+D. If an employee fails to meet the union security provisions outlined above, the Union may notify the Employer.
 If the Union notifies the Employer, the Union will inform the employee that his or her employment may be terminated.
+Once the Employer is notified and has verified an employee's failure to meet the union security provisions, the Employer may terminate the employee.

+41.3 Deduction Authorization

-Once the Employer is notified and has verified an employee's failure to meet the union security provisions, the Employer may terminate the employee. - 41.4 The Employer agrees to deduct the membership dues, agency shop fee, non-association fee, or representation fee from the salary of employees who request such deduction in writing within thirty (30) days of the receipt of a properly completed request submitted to the University payroll office.
+The Employer agrees to deduct the an amount equal to the membership dues, agency shop fee, non association fee, or representation fee from the salary of employees who request such deduction in writing within thirty (30) days of the receipt of a properly completed request submitted to the University payroll office.
 Such request will be made on a Union payroll deduction authorization card.
+The Employer will honor the terms and conditions of each employee's signed membership card.

-41.5 Dues/Fees Cancellation
+41.4 Dues/Fees Cancellation Revocation

-An employee may cancel his or her payroll deduction of dues/fees by written notice to the Employer and the Union.
-If possible, the cancellation may become effective on the first payroll, but will become effective no later than the second payroll after receipt of the notice.
+An employee may eancel_revoke his or her payroll_deduction_authorization for payroll_deduction_of_dues/fees_payments to the Union_by written notice to the Employer and the Union_in accordance with the terms and conditions of the signed membership card. -If possible, the cancellation may become Every effort will be made to end he deduction effective on the first payroll, but will become effective no_and not later than the second payroll after receipt by the Employer of confirmation from the Union that the terms of the employee's signed membership card regarding dues deduction revocation have been met. the notice.
 However, the cancellation may cause the employee to be terminated, subject to Section 41.3.D, above.

-41.6 Voluntary Deduction
+41.5 Voluntary Deductions

 - A. The Employer agrees to deduct from the wages of any employee who is a member of the Union a PEOPLE deduction as provided for in a written authorization.
 Such authorization must be executed by the employee and may be revoked by the employee at any time by giving written notice to both the Employer and the Union.
 The Employer agrees to electronically remit any deductions made pursuant to this provision to the Union together with an electronic report showing: - 1.
 Employee name; - 2.
 Unique employee system identification number; and - 3.
-Amount deducted - B. The parties agree this Section satisfies the Employer's obligations and provides for the deduction authorized under section 1 (6) of RCW 41.04.230.
+Amount deducted; and - 3.4.
+Deduction code - B. The parties agree this Section satisfies the Employer's obligations and provides for the deduction authorized under section 1 (6) of RCW 41.04.230.

-41.7 Employee Status Reports
+41.6 Employee Status Reports